 EULAs are often incorporated into the TOS.
-However, you may also choose to create a separate EULA and link to it within your terms of service.
+However, you may also choose to use our EULA generator to create a separate EULA and link to it within your terms of service.

 End-user agreements are valuable to any software developer or licensor.
 However, an EULA agreement may be particularly useful if:

 - Your platform allows different levels of access, such as premium and standard access.